kyle-n/kyle-n.github.io/index.md

 image: me.png
 ---

 I'm Kyle Nazario.
-I'm a full-stack web developer with a passion for learning and an aptitude for picking up new tools quickly.
+I'm a full-stack web developer with a passion for learning.

 ### Experience